-As a registered investment company, the Fund will be limited in its ability to invest in any investment in which the Adviser or its affiliates' other clients have an investment.
-The Fund will also be limited in its ability to coinvest with the Adviser or one or more of its affiliates.
-Some of these co-investments would only be permitted pursuant to an exemptive order from the SEC.
-On June 19, 2017, the SEC issued an exemptive order granting exemptive relief that expanded the Fund's ability to co-invest with certain of its affiliates in privately negotiated transactions subject to the conditions specified in the exemptive order.
+As a registered investment company, the Fund is limited in its ability to make investments in issuers in which the Adviser or its affiliates' other clients have an investment.
+The Fund is limited in its ability to co-invest with the Adviser or one or more of its affiliates without an exemptive order from the SEC.
+On January 5, 2021, the SEC issued an exemptive order granting exemptive relief that expanded the Fund's ability to co-invest with certain of its affiliates in privately negotiated transactions subject to the conditions specified in the exemptive order.